-On 1st June 2018, the Town and Country Planning (Permission in Principle) (Amendment) Order 2017 came into force, meaning it is now possible to apply directly to a local planning authority for Permission in Principle (PIP) for non-major housing developments (prior to this, PIP was only obtainable for housing-led developments included in Part 2 of the relevant local planning authority’s brownfield register).
+Since the 1st of June 2018, when the Town and Country Planning (Permission in Principle) (Amendment) Order 2017 came into force, it has been possible to apply directly to a local planning authority for Permission in Principle (PIP) for non-major housing developments (prior to this, PIP was only obtainable for housing-led developments included in Part 2 of the relevant local planning authority’s brownfield register).

 PIP is an alternative way of obtaining planning permission, which separates the consideration of matters of principle from the technical details of the development.
 PIP can only be granted for housing/housing-led development and settles the fundamental principles of land use, the location of development and the amount of development, expressed as a range.